noface1200/Ripper/README.md

 # Ripper Basics

 Ripper is a Discord invite generation tool capable of generating 100 invites per second.
 To ensure smooth operation, it's recommended to use a VPN to bypass rate limiting.
-Although I'm working on integrating a built-in proxy, this feature won't be available in the near future.
+Although I'm working on integrating a built-in proxy, this feature won't be available until the near future.

 # Setup Instructions